Find Affordable College Courses

 Syracuse, NY

-Syracuse University landed the #10 spot in the 2023 rankings for the most popular master’s degree legal professions programs.
-Located in the city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.
+With a ranking of #10, Syracuse University did quite well on this year’s most popular schools for legal professions students working on their master’s degree.
+Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.

 Of the 14 students majoring in legal professions at Syracuse, 50% are male and 50% are female.